-Priority: The University of Alberta is among the top public institutions that are internationally recognized for areas of excellence and impact across the breadth of discovery, innovation, and creative activities.
+Objective: The University of Alberta is a globally-recognized top public institution that is known for areas of excellence and impact across the breadth of its discovery, innovation, and creative activities.

 In keeping with a public university of its size and stature, the U of A engages in research and creative activities across all domains of human endeavour.
 Advances, insights, and impact increasingly span traditional administrative units and disciplinary boundaries.
-For this reason, the University of Alberta will continue to sustain and develop areas of excellence and impact within each of the following broad themes: Humanities and Fine Arts; Social Structures and Systems; Science and Technology; Energy; Environment; Food and Bioresources; and Health and Wellness.
+For this reason, the University of Alberta groups the capacity and impact of its research and creative activities within the following broad themes: Humanities and Fine Arts; Social Structures and Systems; Science and Technology; Energy; Environment; Food and Bioresources; and Health and Wellness.
 Public universities that are globally recognized as being best in class have identifiable excellence and impact in specific areas within most or all of these broad themes.
-Our continued commitment to this full spectrum of inquiry positions the U of A to make the comprehensive, cross-disciplinary contributions towards the scientific, social and cultural innovations needed to support Alberta's identified objectives and outcomes for its citizens: effective resource and environmental management, a broadened economic base, and resilient and healthy individuals and communities.
+To achieve this stature, the U of A is committed to excellence as the first principle in sustaining and evolving research capacity and impact.

-U of A's research capacity consists of its people, and the financial, physical, and human resources it provides to enable them to make significant impact in their fields.
-Specifically, the U of A builds research capacity by investing in talented faculty members, investigators, and specialized non-academic staff; research chairs; exceptional graduate students and post-doctoral fellows; equipment, resources, and infrastructure for individual faculty as well as multi-user/multi-team activities; centres, institutes, and collaborative initiatives within the institution and in partnership with other Canadian and global institutions; core research resources, facilities, and platforms; and capital infrastructure development undertaken to accommodate the evolving needs of research and to pursue new avenues of impact.
+The research capacity within the University of Alberta consists of its people and the financial, physical, and human resources provided to them for their discovery, innovation, and creative activities.
+Specifically, the U of A strives to build exceptional research capacity by investing in talented faculty members, investigators, and specialized non-academic staff; research chairs; exceptional graduate students and post-doctoral fellows; equipment, resources, and infrastructure for individual faculty as well as multi-user/multi-team activities; centres, institutes, and collaborative initiatives within the institution and in partnership with other Canadian and global institutions; core research resources, facilities, and platforms; and capital infrastructure development undertaken to accommodate the evolving needs of research and to pursue new avenues of impact.
+Appendix 10 lists some of the U of A's key strategies for enhancing research capacity strategies and example outcomes since the 2012 CIP.